robusta-dev/robusta/docs/configuration/ai-analysis.rst

         description: "My custom description for default toolset."

-How to define a toolset?
+How to define a new toolset?
 -------------------------------------
-A toolset is defined in ``generated_values.yaml``.
+A toolset is defined in your Helm values (``generated_values.yaml``).
 Each toolset has a unique name and has to contain tools.
 .. code-block:: yaml

     toolsets: